My husband's banana bread recipe is one of the best! It's simple to make and delicious every time.

 - 3 ripe bananas, mashed with a fork

-- 1/2 cup milk with 1 tsp baking soda added in
+- ½ cup milk with 1 teaspoon baking soda added in

 - 2 cups flour

 - In a mixing bowl, add sugar and butter.
-Cream with mixer until well combined.
+Cream with a mixer until well combined.

 - Add milk, baking soda and salt, stir.

-- Add to greased loaf pan and bake for one hour at 325 degrees.
+- Add batter to greased loaf pan and bake for one hour at 325 degrees.